securzecom/dpdpa-docs/docs/2. DPDPA Rules/05 - Processing for Subsidy, Benefit, Service, Licence or Permit by the State.md

 This collaboration is permitted if the vendor acts as a **data processor on behalf of the State**, bound by a formal contract specifying purpose, duration, confidentiality, and security obligations.
 The State remains the **data fiduciary**, retaining full accountability for compliance and user grievance handling.

 :::danger Violation scenario
-If the private vendor later uses the same citizen database to train AI facial-recognition models, conduct analytics for unrelated commercial projects, or transfer raw data abroad without authorisation, it constitutes a **serious violation**.
+If the private vendor later uses the same citizen database to train AI facial-recognition models, conduct analytics for unrelated commercial projects, or transfer raw data abroad without authorisation, it constitutes to a **serious violation**.
 Such misuse may lead to termination of contract, regulatory penalties, and even criminal liability under other applicable laws.
 :::

 </details>